blog posts

 Now the class of var_x is numeric

-Next the class of var_x becomes integer
+Next, the class of var_x becomes an integer

-Find variables
+Find Variables

-To identify the variables that are currently available in the workspace; We use the Is () function.
+To identify the variables that are currently available in the workspace, we use the Is () function.
 The Is () function can also use patterns to match the names of variables.

 print (ls ())

-When we run the above code; The following result is obtained:
+When we run the above code, the following result is obtained:

 [1] “my var” “my_new_var” “my_var” “var.1”